In an emergency call 999 and ask for Police then Mountain Rescue

-Scottish Mountain Rescue (SMR) is a membership organisation, our members are 24 independent Mountain Rescue Teams (MRTs).
+Scottish Mountain Rescue (SMR) is a membership organisation; we represent 25 Mountain Rescue Teams (MRTs) in Scotland.

 SMR is a registered charity SC045003, and operates under a constitution and works to represent, facilitate and support member MRTs.